 Stop at Robbie’s at Islamorada for a Snack (or Lunch) and Entertainment

 Robbie’s of Islamorada did not disappoint.
-There’s nowhere like it to compare it to and it’s a must for a Florida Keys in 2 Days trip if you want to diversity your activities.
+There’s nowhere like it to compare it to and it’s a must for a Florida Keys in 2 Days trip if you want to diversify your activities.

-(Maybe the best way to describe Robbie’s novelty is if you’ve ever stopped at South of the Border in South Carolina off I-95.)
+(Maybe the best way to describe Robbie’s novelty is if you’ve ever stopped at South of the Border in South Carolina off I-95, that we always pass on our way from Raleigh to Charleston.)

 It’s a restaurant, an artist hub, a place to feed fish, see Pelicans and just walk around and people watch.
 Their restaurant had plenty of outdoor open seating and covered seating as well.
 (We’re not sure if they had true indoor seating and also want to note their restrooms were not the greatest!)